EthanPerello/npc-forge/docs/security.md

 2. **No User Tracking**
    - No user accounts or authentication required
    - No collection of personal information
-   - No tracking or analytics beyond basic usage counts
    - Usage statistics stored locally only

 3. **Data Portability**